-Though the contents of this article are meant to invoke a chuckle or two, a heart problem isn’t anything to joke about.
-So, here are signs that most often accompany a severe heart problem: shortness of breath, severe chest pain, heavy sweating and dizziness, or feelings of faint.
+A heart problem isn’t anything to joke about.
+So, here are signs that most often accompany a severe heart problem: shortness of breath, severe chest pain, heavy sweating, and dizziness, or feelings of fainting.
 This is a medical emergency, so you should probably cease reading and call an ambulance.

 Okay, now that we’ve got that out of the way…

 Most (all?) of us have experienced the strange sensation of the heart “skipping a beat.”
 When it first happens, it’s a little troubling.
 “What in the he** was that?
 I’m only 25 years old.”
-That was this writer’s inner dialogue following his first encounter with a heart skip.
+Regardless of your age, it is a disturbing feeling at first.

 The Mayo Clinic describes the physiological mechanisms of a premature beat: